KyleGoetke/eureka/README.md

 # eureka
-Python 3 program to house and run various usehul/helpful functions.
+Python program to house and run various useful functions.

 Currently has functions for:
 * Calculating tips (restaraunts)